 As the Prime Minister made clear in her open letter to EU citizens, we highly value the contributions they make to the UK’s economic, social and cultural fabric.
-Safeguarding the rights of EU citizens living the UK and UK nationals living in the EU was a first priority for negotiations.
+Safeguarding the rights of EU citizens living in the UK and UK nationals living in the EU was a first priority for negotiations.
 This is a commitment we have delivered on.
 The agreement reached in December in the joint report gives those covered certainty not only about residency but healthcare, pensions and other benefits.

 The 2011 census stated that 20% of Kensington and Chelsea’s population were EU nationals.
 In Kensington, we have three schools for Spanish and for French students.
 Families are living in fear of the uncertainty.
 With the discussions on EU citizens’ rights opening next week, will the Minister reassure my existing EU constituents that they will retain all their rights once we leave the European Union?